openstack-infra/system-config/doc/source/running-your-own.rst

 * The ci-puppetmaster definition in site.pp

-* The puppetdb definition in site.pp
+* The puppet-dashboard definition in site.pp

 Then follow the puppet.rsh instructions for bringing up a puppetmaster, replacing openstack_project with your project name.
 You'll need to populate hiera at the end with the minimum set of keys:

 * sysadmins

+* dashboard_password and dashboard_mysql_password

 Copy in your cloud credentials to /root/ci-launch - e.g. to ``$projectname-rs.sh`` for a rackspace cloud.